Applications for Fall 2023 internships are currently CLOSED. Applications for our Spring 2024 intern program will open in late November.

 Annie’s List offers paid positions for young leaders enrolled in college through our internship program.
-Each semester we interview and hire those who are interested in the political process, electing progressive women, and creating better government to work with our team.
+We interview and hire those who are interested in the political process, electing progressive women, and creating better government to work with our team each semester.

 Our interns have gone on to attend Annie’s List Campaign School, work on campaigns of our endorsed candidates around the state, join the Annie’s List staff, and hold key positions in the Texas Capitol.

 - Our internship program runs approximately twelve weeks and typically coincides with academic calendars.

 - Interns are required to work a minimum of 10 hours/week.

 - Our internships are held remotely.

 - Interns are paid semi-monthly at a rate of $15 per hour.

 - If needed, our staff can work with students to gain course credit.